Who is Brett Kavanaugh? 5 things to know about Trump's Supreme Court pick

 Kavanaugh was nominated to the federal appeals court by former President George W. Bush, who said he selected Kavanaugh “because of the force of his mind, the breadth of his experience and the strength of his character.”

 Serving as a lawyer and staff secretary during the Bush administration, Kavanaugh traveled in top D.C. legal and political circles, earning the confidence of key players such as Karl Rove.
-He’s also married to Bush’s personal secretary, Ashley Estes Kavanaugh, and has two daughters.
+He’s also married to Bush’s former personal secretary, Ashley Estes Kavanaugh, and has two daughters.

 Bush, in a statement Monday, said Trump's choice to nominate Kavanaugh was "an outstanding decision."